 Also, let’s face it, camera equipment is fickle and something probably malfunctioned during the wedding and/or portrait session, so it’s time for another date with Google, during which you do your best to figure out just what in the heck went wrong.
 If you can’t find the answer on your own, you send it back to Nikon and if you’re super lucky and it’s miraculously still under warranty, they fix it for free.
 This “only” takes four to six weeks (you won’t need it in that time, right?), so you go out and find a replacement for the interim.

 After your portrait session, it’s back to work on your wedding shoot.
-You have around 800 images to edit, which takes you a week or two.
-Once you’re finished, you start figuring out how you’re going to deliver the images to your client, which entails – among other things – making an online gallery so your bride can download the high-res images from the comfort of her own home (DVDs are far too small to hold and entire wedding shoot these days).
+You have 800-1,000 images to edit, which takes you 2-3 weeks.
+Once you’re finished, you start figuring out how you’re going to deliver the images to your client, which entails – among other things – making an online gallery so the couple can download the high-res images from the comfort of their own home.

 You also send photos to all of those other vendors you looked up earlier, so that they’ll share them on their blogs and social media pages.

 Now it’s time to print some photos!
-After all of this time and effort, it would be a shame if your bride only looked at her wedding photos on the 5-inch screen of her iPhone.
+After all of this time and effort, it would be a shame if your couple only looked at their wedding photos on a 5-inch iPhone screen.
 If you haven’t already done so, you find a good printer in town or online and order some complimentary print packs to ensure quality.
 When you’ve finally found the printer that best fits your style, you get to work on laying out the photo album.
-This takes a day or two and you allow another week or so for the album to ship.
+This takes a day or two because you’re meticulous AF and you allow another week or so for the album to print and ship.
 You have it shipped to your “office” because you want to make sure it looks good before handing it over to your client.
 When it finally arrives, surprise!
 The box looks like the UPS guy dropped seven anvils on it then used it to play kickball with the neighborhood kids.
 Needless to say, the album is damaged.
-So you get on the horn with your printer and if you’re lucky, they say, “We’re so sorry about that!
+So you get on the horn with your printer and, if you’re lucky, they say, “We’re so sorry about that!
 We’ll send a new one immediately!”
 Another week goes by and you receive the replacement album.
 It looks great!
 You deliver it to your client and they love it.
 Job well done!